Stephan94/tournament/README.md

 - Professional and amateur teams have different probabilities to go through.
 - Controller application to run the simulation game by game.
 - Goals per time period.
+- Assign team members to the teams who score the goals